-When the grant is awarded and has been entered into Banner, an award notification letter from the Associate Vice President for Research will be sent.
+When the grant is awarded and has been entered into Banner, an award notification letter from the Interim Vice President for Research will be sent.
 This letter defines the PI’s responsibilities of the sponsored project.

 The PI’s responsibilities are defined as follows: